DiscoBBQ/MeTube/technical_report.md

 * When a User views a particular Message, its parent Messages are displayed as well to create a Message "thread".
 This is to help Users make sense of replied Messages.
 Users can Create a reply to the Message being viewed by clicking on "Reply".
 * When replying to a Message, the subject and Message must be provided.
 The User is not able to specify who will receive the Message, since it will be sent to the sender of the Message they are replying to.
 * To create a new Message, Users click on "New Message".
 This form allows them to specify who will receive the Message, along with its subject and message.
 The subject and message must be provided.
-* A User can **only** view the Messages they have sent or recevied.
+* A User can **only** view the Messages they have sent or received.
 They are not able to view another User's Messages, Inbox, or Sent Messages.
 If they attempt to view another User's Messages, they are redirected to the Home Page.
 * Messages cannot be deleted, so be careful what you write!

 ### Updating profile information